 QI Projects

-UTHealth Houston serves as one of the nation’s most comprehensive academic health science centers, and brings together the best in health care across hundreds of disciplines and specialties.
-Teamwork fuels our excellence in health education, innovation, scientific discovery, and patient care, allowing us to solve the greatest health challenges of our time.
-Additionally, the Department of Pediatrics leads McGovern Medical School among quality improvement initiatives, with more than 170 QI projects since 2017.
-A framework that serves at the core of our quality assessment includes the six domains of healthcare quality by the Institute of Medicine (IOM).
+Current UTHealth Houston faculty, trainees, and staff know the Department of Pediatrics is passionate about quality improvement.
+UTHealth Houston is one of the nation’s most comprehensive academic health-science centers and brings together the best in health care across hundreds of disciplines and specialties.
+Teamwork fuels this excellence in health education, innovation, scientific discovery, and patient care, allowing UTHealth Houston to solve the greatest health challenges of this time.

 • Reducing infections